 In the Settings menu of your ActiveCampaign account, click on the Tracking option.
 Towards the bottom of this page, look for the Event Tracking section.
 Here, switch the Status toggle to ON.

 In the additional details that appear, copy the Event Key and paste it into the Event Tracking Key field in your WPForms settings.

 Next, you’ll need to click the Event Tracking API link.

 An overlay will appear with details on the Event Tracking API.
 In the

 actid bullet point, you should see some text that looks something like this:

 Within this text, copy only the numbers.
 Then paste this value into the Event Tracking Account ID field in your WPForms settings.

 When you’ve filled out all the fields in your WPForms integrations settings, click the Connect to ActiveCampaign button to save the connection.

 Once these fields are saved, you should see a green box that says Connected next to the ActiveCampaign section.

 2. Adding ActiveCampaign Integration to Forms

 When your ActiveCampaign account is connected to WPForms, the next step is to add this integration to your forms.
 To get started, create a new form or edit an existing one to open the form builder.

 After you’ve customized your form’s fields and settings, go to Marketing » ActiveCampaign and click the Add New Connection button.

 After you name the connection, additional settings will appear.

 - Select Account: Choose from any of the ActiveCampaign accounts you’ve connected in your WPForms integrations settings.

 - Action to Perform: Select the action you want to take when a user fills out this form.
 The option selected here will also determine which additional settings are displayed.

 We’ve covered each of the available actions and their related options in more detail below.

 Subscriber: Create or Update

 Below is a list of all the options available for this action.
 Items marked with an asterisk (*) are required:

 - ActiveCampaign List*: Choose from your available mailing lists.
-If you don’t have a list yet, check out ActiveCampaign’s documentation on how to create one.
+If you don’t have one yet, check out ActiveCampaign’s documentation on how to create a list.